Get

 4. They Love You

-While many cats aren’t big on showing affection, others enjoy it.
+While some cats aren’t big on showing affection, others enjoy it.
 If you have a cat that doesn’t mind showing you how much they care, taking the time to show interest in your wet hair may be a great way for them to show you this.
 While grooming those they care about, like we mentioned above, is how cats show that others around them are safe, it can also be a way of showing affection and marking you as theirs.

 cat sitting behind the man licking his head